lideming/MusicCloudServer/README.md

 In the first time, dotnet will automatically `restore` (i.e. download and install) the project dependencies.

 After the server started, you can access http://localhost:5000/

+## Administration

+On the app first run, a "super admin" user is created automatically. (username: "admin", password: "admin")

+We don't have an admin UI yet.
+But the admin user is able to:

+- See any tracks and playlists regardless of their visibility settings
+- Delete any comments
+- Upload without file type and size limitations